 Plant a garden

 Gardening is an excellent activity for children on the autism spectrum because it’s quiet.
-You can move at your own pace, and it allows for lots of sensory play without creating an overload.
-It’s also great for movement and activity, and it’s something the entire family can do together.
+You can move at your own pace, allowing lots of sensory play without creating an overload.
+It’s also great for movement and activity, which the entire family can do together.

 Working with one another to build something will promote teamwork, and you can enjoy the health benefits if you choose to plant vegetables or fruit.
 It’s essential to make sure you have the right tools.
-Everyone who will be taking part will need protective gloves, sunscreen, and water for hydration.
+Everyone taking part will need protective gloves, sunscreen, and water for hydration.

 Bugs can make getting in the backyard hard for your child on the spectrum, and keeping more dangerous chemicals around can be nerve-racking.
-One solution would be to have a company come out and spray your yard for mosquito every few weeks.
-Check out this link for bug removal
+One solution would be to have a company come out and spray your yard for mosquitoes every few weeks.
+Check out this link for bug removal.

 There’s a reason why bird watching tops Plexus’ list of family-friendly outdoor activities.
-Birds are fascinating creatures and provide lots of opportunities to learn from the safety of your backyard.
+Birds are fascinating creatures and provide many opportunities to learn from the safety of your backyard.

 You probably already have the makings for a bird feeder in your home.
 A pine cone covered in peanut butter and rolled in birdseed will do the trick.
 Or try a row of Cheerios strung onto a pipe cleaner.